-Check the motor housing for soiling at least once a year.
+- Do not spray electrical machines with water or other liquids. - Check the entire route for cooling air for soiling at least once a year.

 9.3 Maintenance schedule

 The next sections describe maintenance work which is required to ensure optimum and fault-free operation.